foursquare/FSQCollectionViewAlignedLayout/README.md

 **UIEdgeInsets contentInsets** — This is the spacing in points around all four edges of the collection view content.
 The bounding box is a rectangle that exactly encompasses every section in the collection.
 If not set, the default value is 5 point spacing for all edges.

+**BOOL shouldPinSectionHeadersToTop** — This controls whether the current top-most section's header gets pinned to the top of the view, similar to how UITableView works when using UITableViewStylePlain.
+The default value is YES.

 Contributors
 ============
 FSQCollectionViewAlignedLayout was initially developed by Foursquare Labs for internal use.
-It was originally written and is currently maintained by Brian Dorfman ([@bdorfman](https://twitter.com/bdorfman)).
+It was originally written by Brian Dorfman ([@bdorfman](https://twitter.com/bdorfman)) and is currently maintained by Brian Dorfman and [Cameron Mulhern](http://www.cameronmulhern.com).